hadley/adv-r/Reproducibility.md

 You can check you have actually made a reproducible example by starting up a fresh R session and pasting your script in.

+Before putting all of your code in an email, consider putting it on http://gist.github.com/.
+It will give your code nice syntax highlighting, and you don't have to worry about anything getting mangled by the email system.

+## Example

-Here is an example of how to create a reproducible example.
+Here's an illustration of how to create a reproducible example.
 First, have R print out your data in a format that can be copy-pasted:

 ```R
 # For this example, use the built-in BOD data set.
 Replace this with your data.